 An illness outbreak can prove devastating for farmers who keep animals such as cows, pigs and sheep.
 Besides cutting into profit potential, sick animals can cause public health threats.
 Fortunately, big data and analytics tools for the agricultural sector are on the market.
 They identify signs of trouble that humans may otherwise overlook until it’s too late.

-For example, Internet of Things (IoT) sensors can measure things like an animal’s body temperature or feeding patterns, then provide alerts when such metrics stray from the norm.
-Specialty products also exist to support better reproductive outcomes for pregnant animals or those that may conceive soon.
+For example, Internet of Things (IoT) sensors can measure things like an animal’s body temperature or feeding patterns.
+They can provide real-time remote alerts when such metrics stray from the norm.
+Specialty products also exist to support better reproductive outcomes for pregnant animals or those who may conceive soon.